What You Need To Know About Cervical Cancer

 - DM your group chat one of the Eve Appeal's reassuring IG Reels with Dr Sesay.
 It takes one second and cuts out any in-real-life awkwardness.

 - Gift them a Lady Garden Foundation tote bag as a conversation starter: "This tote actually raises funds for gynaecological cancers!
-So, speaking of Lady Gardens... have you had a cervical screen lately?"
+So, speaking of Lady Gardens... have you had a cervical screening lately?"

 - Find out more about HPV and its link to cervical cancer.